docssetupdeploy

 Periscope's resource list pages update in real time via SSE for

-21+ kinds spanning workloads, networking, storage, cluster-scoped,
+registered kinds spanning core, config, workloads, networking,

 the SPA falls back to polling when the EventSource fails.
 The